 If you’re flexible on airports: Last month, I saved $80 on a flight by flying into an airport on the outskirts of Berlin rather than the one close to the city centre.
 That’s why you should be open to flying into the airports for low-cost carriers — even though they’re usually further away from the city, you’ll often be able to score a cheaper price.

 Check More Than One Website

 If you’re hunting for a bargain, don’t settle on the very first price you find!
 Instead, you should aim to check several flight aggregators, as some of them show deals the others haven’t picked up on.

-Adioso is where I head to if I’m not getting anywhere with Skyscanner.
+Adioso is where I head to if I’m not getting anywhere with Kiwi.
 I like that you can search for flights across a whole continent and over dates greater than a month.
 You can also use their wanderlists feature if you’re looking, for example, to fly to great skydiving destinations, or to somewhere with a theme park, or to a romantic city, or to somewhere with snow.